 resolves

-to take all necessary measures to maximize interpretation and the translation of ITU documentation in the six languages on an equal footing, although some work in ITU (for example working groups, study groups, regional conferences) might not require the use of all six languages,
+to continue to take all necessary measures to ensure use of the six official languages of the Union on an equal footing and to maximize interpretation and the translation of ITU documentation, although some work in ITU (for example working parties, regional conferences) might not require the use of all six languages,

 instructs the Council

-1 to review the interim measures and principles for interpretation and translation proposed by the three Sectors and the General Secretariat, in order to adopt final measures, taking into consideration the financial constraints, and bearing in mind the objective of full implementation of treatment on an equal footing;
+1 to monitor, including through the use of appropriate indicators, application of the updated measures and principles for interpretation and translation adopted by the Council at its 2014 session, taking into consideration the financial constraints, and bearing in mind the ultimate objective of full implementation of treatment of the six official languages on an equal footing;

-2 to pursue and monitor appropriate structural measures, such as:
+2 to pursue and monitor appropriate operational measures, such as:

-– fundamental review of ITU documentation and publication services with a view to eliminating any duplication and creating synergies;
+– to continue review of ITU documentation and publication services with a view to eliminating any duplication and creating synergies;

-– appropriate means and measures for expediting the timely and simultaneous delivery of ITU documentation and publications in the six languages;
+– to facilitate the timely and simultaneous delivery of high-quality and efficient language services (interpretation, documentation, publications and public-information materials) in the six languages, in support of the Union's strategic goals;

-– optimum levels of staffing, including core staff, temporary assistance and outsourcing;
+– to support optimum levels of staffing, including core staff, temporary assistance and outsourcing, while ensuring the required high quality of interpretation and translation;

-– judicious use of information and communication technologies in language and publications activities, taking into consideration experience gained by other international organizations, notably through the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP);
+– to continue implementation of judicious and efficient use of information and communication technologies in language and publications activities, taking into consideration experience gained by other international organizations and best practices;

-– measures to reduce the size and volume of documents (page-limits, executive summaries, material in annexes or hyperlinks), when justified, without affecting the quality and content of the documents to be translated or to be published, and bearing clearly in mind the need to comply with the United Nations system objective of multilingualism;

-3 to monitor the work carried out by the ITU secretariat on:
+– to continue to explore and implement all possible measures to reduce the size and volume of documents (page-limits, executive summaries, material in annexes or hyperlinks), and achieve greener meetings, when justified, without affecting the quality and content of the documents to be translated or to be published, and bearing clearly in mind the need to comply with the United Nations system objective of multilingualism;– to take, to the extent practicable, all necessary measures for equitable use of the six languages on the ITU website in terms of multilingual content and user-friendly use of the site;3 to monitor the work carried out by the ITU secretariat in regard to:

-– paying special attention to completion of the integration of the terminology database for Arabic, Chinese and Russian and provide for the priority translation into Arabic, Chinese and Russian of terms and definitions;

 – merging all existing databases for definitions and terminology into a centralized system, with proper measures for its maintenance, expansion and updating;

-– creating the necessary centralized editing functions for each language, on an equal footing between languages;
+– completion and maintenance of the ITU database for telecommunication/ICT terminology and definitions, with particular emphasis on any and all language(s), in particular Arabic, for which a terminology deficit persists;

-– harmonizing and unifying working procedures in the six language services, and providing them with the necessary qualified staff and tools to meet their requirements;
+– providing the six language service units with the necessary qualified staff and tools to meet their requirements in each language;

-– enhancing ITU's image and the effectiveness of its public-information work, making use of all six languages of the Union, in, among other things, publishing ITU News, creating ITU websites, organizing Internet broadcasting and archiving of recordings, and issuing documents of a public-information nature, including announcements of world and regional ITU Telecom exhibitions and forums, e-flashes and such like;
+– enhancing ITU's image and the effectiveness of its public-information work, making use of all six languages of the Union, in, among other things, publishing ITU News, creating ITU websites, organizing Internet broadcasting and archiving of recordings, and issuing documents of a public-information nature, including announcements of ITU Telecom events, e-flashes and such like;

-4 to continue the work of the Council Working Group on Languages, in order to monitor progress and report to the Council on the implementation of this resolution;
+4 to maintain the Council Working Group on Languages, in order to monitor progress and report to the Council on the implementation of this resolution;

+5 to review, in collaboration with the Sector advisory groups, the types of material to be included in output documents and translated;

-5 to report to the next plenipotentiary conference on the implementation of this resolution.
+6 to continue to consider measures to reduce the cost and volume of documentation as a standing item, in particular for conferences and assemblies;7 to report to the next plenipotentiary conference on the implementation of this resolution,

+invites Member States and Sector Members

+to ensure that the different language versions of documents and publications are utilized, downloaded and purchased by the corresponding language communities, for the sake of maximizing their benefit and cost-effectiveness.

 MOD ARB/79A4/3

-RESOLUTION 154 (Rev. Guadalajara, 2010)
+RESOLUTION 154 (Rev. Busan, 2014)